 Indeed, two years ago, when the Dallas Theater Center presented Hamill’s first adaptation, ‘Sense and Sensibility,‘ it reduced Austen’s novel to a trivial comedy of manners – in effect, fulfilling the charges of Austen’s critics.
 It was well-executed, droll, affected and frivolous.

 But Emma Thompson – in her Oscar-winning screenplay for the 1995 film of ‘Sense and Sensibility’ – underlined how high the stakes actually were for Austen’s women.
-In words the novelist never wrote (she never needed to because her audience probably knew this perfectly welll), Thompson explained how marriage and male privilege utterly dominated the lives of these women – how little influence they had with families, fortunes or their own futures, how terrified they were by the loss of a male heir or the lack of an acceptable husband.
-And this was so, even in Thompson’s adaptation, which made Austen’s men more feminist and sensitive and interesting than they are in the book.
-(Alan Rickman may have been too old to play Colonel Brandon, but the Ang Lee film remains one of the finer, more moving Austen adaptations of recent vintage.)
+In words the novelist never wrote (she never needed to because her audience probably knew this perfectly well), Thompson explained how marriage and male privilege utterly dominated the lives of these women: how little influence they had with families, fortunes or their own futures, how terrified they were by the loss of a male heir or the lack of an acceptable husband.
+And this held true, even in Thompson’s adaptation, which made Austen’s men more feminist and sensitive and interesting than they are in the book.
+(The Ang Lee film remains one of the finer, more moving Austen adaptations of recent vintage.)

 It’s true Hamill does include such a description of women’s confined roles in ‘Pride and Prejudice’ at the end of the first act.
 Mrs. Bennet, played by Wendy Welch, completely loses what little self-control she’s had because of her daughters’ failures in courtship.
-Our heroine, Lizzy, the sensible Bennet daughter, has rejected a marriage offer from her creepy, social-climbing cousin Collins at the same time the pretty but shy daughter Jane has somehow lost a very lucrative possibility with the marriage-minded Mr. Bingley.
+Our heroine, Lizzy, the sensible Bennet sister, has rejected a marriage offer from her creepy, social-climbing cousin Collins.
+At the same time, the pretty but shy daughter Jane has somehow lost a very lucrative possibility with the marriage-minded Mr. Bingley.
 The double-barreled loss causes Mrs. Bennet to read her daughters the riot act about money, marriage, women’s imperiled status in general and how the two of them have trashed the entire family’s hopes for the future.